yuFeiCode/LL-SDP/README.md

 ## Obtaining the Evaluation Result

-Run `get_evaluation_result.R` to get the result of RQ1-RQ4 (may run in IDE or by the following command)
+Run `get_evaluation_result.R` to get the result of RQ1 and RQ2 (may run in IDE or by the following command)

   `Rscript  get_evaluation_result.R`